hongiezee/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+There were no major challenges encountered creating the app.

 ## License